 Here’s a quick summary of what you can expect from a flash.

-When photographers discuss continuous light, it's usually in reference to an electronic device with some kind of light modifier in front.
+Photographers discussing continuous light is usually about an electronic device with some kind of light modifier in front.

 Of course, that leaves out a lot of other useful forms of continuous light.
-Basically, any ambient light you see is continuous light that you can use.
+Any ambient light you see is continuous light that you can use.

 Here’s a summary of what you can expect from continuous light: